Getty3102/International_football_prediction/README.md

 The results for the Model Evaluation using XGBoost Classifier which gave the highest accuracy on the training and testing accuracy are;
 Training Accuracy : 1.0 Test Accuracy: 0.99.

 Which implies that on the unseen test data, the model still performed exceptionally well.
-This demonstrates that the model has not been overfit
+This demonstrates that the model has not been overfit.